MRI Technologist Programs

 East Tennessee State University

 At ETSU, students who hold an associate’s degree in radiography can earn a bachelor’s of science degree in radiologic science online.
-This 120-credit program accepts transfer credits and features courses such as allied health professionals; interprofessional allied health teams; clinical education; introduction to microbiology; research in allied health; leadership in allied health; radiographic pathology; and digital imaging in radiology technology.
+This 120-credit program accepts transfer credits and features courses such as allied health professionals, interprofessional allied health teams, clinical education, introduction to microbiology, research in allied health, leadership in allied health, radiographic pathology, and digital imaging in radiology technology.

-This program is unique because it allows associate degree holders to transfer allied health professional course credits from a community college to count towards bachelor’s degree completion.
+This program is unique because it allows associate degree holders to transfer allied health professional course credits from a community college to count toward bachelor’s degree completion.
 To be eligible for this program, applicants must have a 2.5 GPA for transferable credit, transcripts proving two-year degree completion, and be licensed or eligible for professional licensure in radiologic science.

 Additionally, ETSU offers an MRI certificate on-campus for registered radiologic technologists to advance their professional skills.